Why SMART Goals Work Better Than Regular Goals

 - You feel internal resistance

-It starts to feel like something you “should” do rather than something you actually want to do.
+It starts to feel like something you “should” do instead of something you genuinely want to do.

 - Effort feels more meaningful